Table of Contents

 II.
 Program Location (CWP)

-CWP is housed in the Provost’s Office, and is currently directed by members of the English Department (Bianca Falbo, Associate Professor and Tim Laquintano, Associate Professor), and a full-time coordinator (Emma Hetrick).
+CWP is housed in the Provost’s Office, and is currently directed by members of the English Department (Bianca Falbo, Associate Professor and Gabrielle Kelenyi, Assistant Professor), and a full-time coordinator (Emma Hetrick).
 While the administrators of the program teach in the English Department, the program itself is “owned” not by a single department but by the College.
 Thus, CWP can be found wherever discussions of writing occur—not only in the Watt College Writing Room (Pardee 319, where WAs do much of their work), but also in classrooms, in dormitories, or on the quad.

 III.
 Guidelines for Participation